There are various ways in which you can order your repeat prescription.

 Self Care – Medication

 The NHS spends around £569 million each year on a wide range of medicines.
-Many of the items which are included within these prescriptions are available ‘over the counter’ meaning that you can purchase these items yourself in pharmacies and other outlets, without the need for a prescription from your GP.
+Many of the items within these prescriptions are available ‘over the counter’ meaning that you can buy these items yourself in pharmacies and other outlets, without the need for a prescription from your GP.
 Normally the price of these over the counter drugs is much much lower than what you would have to pay for a prescription fee.
 If more patients are able to self medicate simple ailments then patients and the NHS can both save a drastic amount of money.

-Please click here for information from a leaflet for a list of some of the most common conditions that you can buy over the counter treatment much cheaper in supermarkets, pharmacies, or even in discount stores.
+Click here for information from a leaflet for a list of some of the most common conditions that you can buy over the counter treatment much cheaper in supermarkets, pharmacies, or even in discount stores.